Should you share photos of your kids online?

 Images that look fine in mainstream marketing can easily look tacky and exploitative on a personal Instagram page or blog.
 So I always try to use sponsored images to tell a story, rather than simply showing a product.
 And I’m always mindful of what Future Flea and the meanest girls she encounters might think of an image.

 Unless you REALLY need the cash, don’t post photos of your child holding up a packet of pyjama pants, basically.
 Not because bed-wetting is wrong, but because kids are mean.
 That £200 isn’t enough to justify that fun new nickname they’re going to get at school.

 Social media has provided women (particularly) with a powerful platform to share their stories.
 But the stories we tell don’t just belong to us.

 When Flea was about three, I shared what I thought was a funny story about her in a newspaper column.
 But the comments section was FULL of people who had opinions about my child’s gender identity, future sexuality and how I was doing a terrible job of supporting her “issues”.

 I didn’t write that sort of post again.

-When we post online, we’re opening our children up to the opinions and comments of strangers.
+When we share photos of our kids online, we’re opening our children up to the opinions and comments of strangers.
 Our children can be hurt by the content WE post, but it’s also about what OTHER people think, and comment about them.

 I’m fairly confident my child isn’t trans, but what if she had been?
 Would she thank me for sharing that before she even understood it for herself?
 What if an image I posted of my child led to speculation about an eating disorder, or made people think she’s an academic super-performer?